Aeroamerica: Club International

 Joel Eisenberg, owner of a travel agency, International Travel, founded Club International as a nonprofit corporation under Oregon law in February 1971 as an air travel club.
 The Federal Aviation Administration certificated the club under Part 123 of the Federal Aviation Regulations in May 1971 and Eisenberg acquired the first aircraft, a Boeing 707, from TWA in March 1971, which he leased to the club.
 By the end of 1972, the club had purchased the 707 from Eisenberg and also acquired a DC-7 and Boeing 720.
 The club operated effectively a weekly shuttle between Seattle and Honolulu and Seattle and Anchorage.
 It advertised as having 40,000 members.

 The Civil Aeronautics Board (CAB) ordered Club International shut in September 1974.
 The CAB was the now defunct federal agency that, at the time, tightly regulated almost all US commercial air transportation.
 However, the CAB allowed Club International to operate into the beginning of 1975 to allow its last tours to complete.

-As can be seen from the nearby picture, the aircraft livery of Club International and that of Aeroamerica was essentially identical.
+As can be seen from the nearby picture, the aircraft livery of Club International and that of Aeroamerica were essentially identical.